Seasonal Flu Immunizations

 THD currently accepts Cigna, Community Care, Blue Cross Blue Shield, Health Choice, Medicare and SoonerCare Medicaid for immunizations.
 Coverage can vary among different insurance plans.
 Please bring your insurance card and photo ID with you.
 It is always advisable to check with your insurance provider for coverage specifics before receiving immunizations, as you may be responsible for charges that are not covered by your insurance policy.

-Regular injectable flu vaccine and flu mist will cost $25.
+Regular injectable flu vaccine will cost $25.
 High dose flu vaccine will cost $63.
 The cost for regular flu vaccine may be waived for uninsured adults who qualify.

 Weekly Flu Update